 Twelve-month faculty employees accrue vacation at the rate of two days per month.
 Employees in academic year appointments are not eligible for vacation accrual.

-CSU Stanislaus schedules 13 paid holidays per year.
+Stanislaus State schedules 13 paid holidays per year.
 Faculty members are entitled to all holidays designated as such in the academic calendar.

 Each faculty employee is allowed one personal holiday during each calendar year.
 It is presumed that, in the interest of the instructional program, teaching faculty and department chairs will exercise judgment in scheduling a personal holiday, and, except under unusual circumstances, a member of the faculty will not request scheduling of the personal holiday on a day when he or she has teaching responsibilities.